TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/webhooks.md

 A webhook is a mechanism for real-time, event-driven communication between different systems or applications over the internet.
 It is an HTTP callback, typically an HTTP POST request that occurs when something happens.
 Webhooks are real-time, automated and lightweight.
 Notifications are sent immediately when events occur without the need for the receiving service to poll.

 In the context of Tyk Gateway, webhooks are event handlers that can be registered against API Events.
-The webhook will be triggered when the corresponding event is fired and will send a customisable fixed payload to any open endpoint.
+The webhook will be triggered when the corresponding event is fired and will send a customizable fixed payload to any open endpoint.

 ## When to use webhook event handlers